Expanding the Canon

 Check out A Seat at the Piano!

 Mira received a Rackham Doctoral Intern Fellowship to serve as a summer 2024 intern for A Seat at the Piano, a non-profit dedicated to promoting inclusion in piano repertoire.
-She will be working on expanding ASAP’s composer database among other forthcoming publications.
+She worked to expand ASAP’s composer database among other forthcoming publications, and started ASAP Kids, an educational video series.

 Michigan Recording Project

-Mira has worked with the Michigan Recording Project at the University of Michigan in 2023 and 2024 to make high-quality recordings of music by Florence Price, Margaret Bonds, and Irene Britton Smith.
-These are works that have never been performed on a degree recital at the University.
+Mira has worked with the Michigan Recording Project at the University of Michigan starting in 2023 to make high-quality recordings of music by Florence Price, Margaret Bonds, Irene Britton Smith, and Nathaniel Dett.
+This project produces high-quality recordings of works that have never been performed on a degree recital at the University.
 Check out the project’s YouTube playlist and website.

 Check out Mira’s recording of Betty Jackson King’s Four Seasonal Sketches!